Cinnamon Swirl Sourdough Bread Recipe: No Stress, No Leaks

 When you get to the end, gently pinch the seam to close it up.
 If you can see the swirls at the ends, push them to the inside with your fingers and pinch the ends shut.
 You want a good seal, but don’t squeeze too hard—you don’t want to tear the dough.

-Step 8: Cold Retard
+Step 8: Cold Proof

 Pick up your dough log and plop it into the banneton, seam-side up.